go140point6/pvpcoin-explorer/readme.md

 node scripts/sync.js index reindex node scripts/sync.js index update
 ```
-If all goes well, the 'index update' should start at the genesis block and index all blocks, takes a little while to complete.
+If all goes well, the 'index update' should start at the genesis block and index all blocks (output to screen), takes a little while to complete ubt you'll definitely know it's working.
 When done, you can exit the 'update' screen

 ### nginx reverse proxy
 ```